Weather StoryAlmanac, microseasons, and the day's weather story.

 When does it freeze in Southwood Acres?

-Southwood Acres's last spring frost typically falls around mid-April, and the first fall frost arrives around mid-November.
+Southwood Acres's last spring frost lands near mid-April, and in Southwood Acres the first fall frost follows around mid-November.

 What is the rainy season in Southwood Acres?

-October is the wettest month with about 4.7 inches of rain on average; the city receives roughly 45 inches annually.
+October is the wettest month in Southwood Acres, about 4.7 inches on average; the year totals roughly 45 inches.

 What is the warmest month in Southwood Acres?